mradulsingh0223/pdf_annotator/README.md

 This project is based on the npm library [react-pdf](https://www.npmjs.com/package/react-pdf)

 ## Tech Stack
 1. ReactJS in the frontend of this project.
-Vite is used as the build tool.
 2. TailwindCSS for styling the components.
 3. Netlify for deployment.